Before you begin looking for housing, try to have a clear idea of what you want and ask yourself the following questions:

 Although most of our law students prefer to live off campus, there is a limited apartment-style housing available for law students on the University campus.
 If you think you would like to live campus-affiliated housing, you are encouraged to act immediately.
 Space is limited.
 All inquiries about campus-affiliated housing should be directed to the Office of University Housing and the law school is not involved in making housing assignments.
 For information on living on Temple University’s campus visit www.temple.edu/housing/.
 The University Housing Office also provides information on securing off campus housing.
 Click here for more information.

 Students have told us that they have done their basic apartment-shopping research online and then schedule appointments at the apartments they wanted to visit.
-They recommend a number of websites dedicated to apartment shopping in Philadelphia:
+Before finding your apartment of choice, you might want to focus on a few choice neighborhoods.

-Realtors know the city well and they usually have many places to choose from.
-Best of all, they don't charge you anything for helping you find a place.
+Additionally, students may want to use a realtor to find an apartment.
+Realtors know the city well and usually have many places to choose from.
+Best of all, they don’t charge you anything for helping you find a place.
 Their fee is paid by the apartment owner.